L3DEVIL/VphonegagaInject/README-MOBILE.md

 # Credits/Acknowledgements

-* RANUAK MODS for some help in modding via phone
+* RAUNAK MODS for help in modding games via phone, and testing the template in AIDE